OCG-labs/gpt-server-api/README.md

 HTTP Response will be content from a JSON object.

+### Docker

+Included in the root directory are a Dockerfile and a docker-compose.yml.
+This allows the server to be spun up as a docker container locally, or on a hosted service that supports docker deployment.

+#### Local Docker Deployment

+* Ensure docker daemon is installed on the local machine (Docker Desktop)
+* Run ```Bash docker-compose up```

+#### Docker Secrets

 ## 🛠️ Built With

 * <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/javascript-colored.svg" width="36" height="36" alt="JavaScript" /> - Core language used</a>